Customization is an instrument solving a large array of design tasks and helping corporate brand establishment.

 1. For companies that have subsidiaries or affiliates

 We can specify in the license a possibility to expand the right to use the font within the whole holding, beyond a specific entity.

 2. For companies that outsource design

-If a company purchases a license but does not employ designers, in the license we specify that they can transfer the font file to their providers for the time of working on the project.
+If a company purchases a license but employs no designers, in the individual license we specify that it can transfer the font file to its contractors fro the period of working on the projects.

 We are flexible in our approach to changing standard licenses depending on the requirements of your legal department and are ready to personalize a font by changing its name for your brand.